 Take Part in the Top Christmas Activities in Reykjavík

-With so many merry and bright Christmas activities in Reykjavík, you’re sure to experience some holiday magic when visiting Iceland in December.
-Whether you want to cozy up by the fireplace with a new book or skate your way across Tjörnin, you’re bound to fall in love with the winter season in Iceland.
+With so many merry and bright Christmas activities in Reykjavík, you can experience some holiday magic when visiting Iceland in December.
+Whether you want to cozy up by the fireplace with a new book or skate across Tjörnin, you’re bound to fall in love with the winter season in Iceland.

 Ready to get out and see what Reykjavík has to offer?
 Book a walking tour with Your Friend in Reykjavík to see the best of the city this holiday season!